The Rundown

 There are few things worse than buying a brand new product and having to replace it a very short while later because it was chewed to pieces, dropped and broken, or simply has a high amount of wear and tear in a short period of time.

-We’ve checked out how long-lasting these trays and pans are, so you can be sure you’re getting something that is high-quality and won’t fall to pieces any time soon.
+Look for long-lasting trays and pans so you can be sure you’re getting something that is high-quality and won’t fall to pieces any time soon.

 Options are great.
 Apart from the fact that the product should cater for any dog, any size, it’s super helpful if you happen to be the parent of multiple dogs who vary in size, and you want the same high-quality tray for all crates.